hwakabh/bennu-official.page/README.md

 ## License
-This application is licensed by BSD License since generally based on Django framework.
+This application is licensed by BSD License since generally based on the Django framework.